Ares-Developers/Ares-docs/bugfixes/type2/jumpjetshadows.rst

-.. index:: Jumpjets; Shadows on jumpjet units will now be drawn correctly when the unit is airborne.
+.. index:: Jumpjets; Shadows on jumpjet not drawn correctly when the unit is airborne

 ===============
 Jumpjet Shadows